PhD programme: Philosophy (new accreditation valid from ac. y. 2020/2021)

 - Attend the regular Tuesday 10am PhD seminar and the 2pm Research seminar

 - Consult with your supervisor regularly, at least once a month during the ac. year (full-time students), keep the Annual Consultation Record (required from ac. y.
 2021/2022 on).

 - Fulfil Required creative (research) work (see below).

 - By 31st August each year submit: 1.
-Yearly Evaluation Report; 2.
+Annual Evaluation Report; 2.
 Annual Consultation Record (including the End of Year progress report); 3.
 Dissertation chapter (from the second year of study on).
-The CE Committee of supervisors meets in September to assess your progress.
-Their report is then passed to you and to the Subject Advisory Board aka Programme Board for approval.
+The CE Committee of supervisors meets in September to discuss your progress.
+The Annual Evaluation Report has to be approved by the Subject Advisory Board aka Programme Board.

 - End: Final exams (State Doctoral Examination plus Dissertation Defence)

-Files for download (under construction): Individual Study Plan (New accreditation); Yearly Evaluation Report (New accreditation); Yearly Evaluation Report (Old accreditation); Yearly consultation record
+Files for download (under construction): Individual Study Plan (New accreditation); Annual Evaluation Report (New accreditation); Annual Evaluation Report (Old accreditation); Annual Consultation Record

 Main documents regulating the PhD study: